tmiddlehurst/node-skeleton/README.md

  - be built with Node.js and Express.
  - use a database and Mongoose.
  - have an API structure that uses JSOn to interact with the frontend.
- - enable user user authentication ith Angularfire.
+ - enable user user authentication with Angularfire.
  - follow a rMVC design structure.
  - interact with atleast one public API.